 The process behind hybrid events and meetings sound technical, but it’s actually quite simple.
-When you decide to deliver a hybrid event, you would first organise the live event as normal.
-Our project team will then discuss the details with you, enabling you to set up your virtual part of the event as normal.
+When you decide to deliver hybrid events, you would first organise the live event as normal.
+Our project team will then discuss the details with you, enabling you to set up the virtual part of your event as usual.

 NetZeroFestival delivering a live streamed presentation in iVent platform

 Your live footage from your event will be streamed online for remote delegates to view and online delegates can interact in a live chat or participate in a poll as they would in your physical event.
 Not only that, but delegates from both audiences will be able to interact with each other as they would in a traditional event.
 Your live streamed footage will be automatically recorded in the platform, meaning that it will be available for viewing on-demand, and even to share across social channels.

 We also know how important support is during a live event, which is why we have recently launched our new live chat and phone support channels that are available to you whenever your event is going live.